-The second place where the prayer names the local context, is at the end of the first set of petitions.
+The second place where the prayer names the local context is at the end of the first set of petitions.
 Here at King’s they say, “especially in the dominions of our sovereign lady Queen Elizabeth, within this University and City of Cambridge, and in the two royal and religious Foundations of King Henry VI here and at Eaton.“ The version of the prayer in the United Methodist Book of Worship (1992) and the Book of Common Worship (Presbyterian Church (USA), 2018) simply eliminates any reference to the local place.
 The Book of Occasional Services (Episcopal Church, 1979 and later editions) reads “especially in this country and within this city.”
 The italics invites appropriate customization, though this is often not done.
 I suggest that it should be.
-For example, at Samford, I would suggest the prayer say “especially within Samford University and the Birmingham metropolitan area.”
-I resort to “metropolitan area” since the City of Birmingham is only a part of the area and Samford is located outside of it.
+For example at Samford, I would suggest the prayer say “especially within Samford University and the Birmingham area.”

 Two Primary Variations